Air Source Heat Pump for a 4-Bed Detached House: Complete Guide

 The Bottom Line

-A 4-bed detached house is well-suited to a heat pump, with the added advantages of flexible placement and no neighbour noise concerns.
-The system will be larger and cost more than for a smaller property, but the absolute savings are also larger — particularly if you're replacing oil or LPG.
+A 4-bed detached house is well-suited to a heat pump, with flexible placement and no neighbour noise concerns.
+The system costs more than for smaller properties, but absolute savings are also larger — particularly replacing oil or LPG.
+Focus on insulation first, get a proper heat loss survey, and choose an experienced installer.